15 Ecommerce Email Marketing Strategies To Increase Conversion

 3. Use a real name as the sender

-Instead of using your company name, consider using a real person’s name, like “Peter from ABC Company.”
-This approach adds a human touch to your emails and establishes a personal connection with the recipients.
+Instead of just using your company name, test using a real person’s name, like “Peter from ABC Company.”
+You still want to make it clear the email is coming from your brand, but This approach adds a human touch to your emails and establishes a personal connection with the recipients.

 4. Use customer data to provide recommendations